 To me, museums that still ban photography are like record companies in the late ‘90s that opposed downloading.
 Instead of embracing the technology and using that free publicity to their advantage, they stubbornly stick to an antiquated view that winds up being a lose-lose scenario for everyone involved.

-A little over a year ago, the Museum of Arts and Design lifted its ban on photography.
+The Museum of Arts and Design lifted its ban on photography a while back.
 The director of public affairs explained it this way:

 “In an age of blogs, iPhones, Facebook, and WikiLeaks, MAD realized that we could not control the dissemination of images the way we had in the past.
 Since we had begun offering detailed information about works in exhibitions via cellphone, we were already encouraging visitors to use their phones in the galleries.
 So who was to stop them from taking a sneak shot?
 Well, the guards, of course, but they cannot be eagle-eyed 100 percent of the time.
 Hence the change in policy.”